bem/bem-core/common.docs/bemhtml-js-syntax/bemhtml-js-syntax.en.md

 )
 ```

-**NB:** we do not recommend to use ternary operators or JavaScript conditional operators to write nested templates.
+**NB** We do not recommend to use ternary operators or JavaScript conditional operators to write nested templates.
 This kind of expressions will not be optimized in production runtime environment.

 <a name="runmode"></a>